Courses Credits Grade points GPA

 Check Transcript Audit.
 The row may be Excluded by grade code or tag, Dropped by repeat policy, or Invalid because the credits or grade could not be parsed.

-Can I calculate weighted high-school GPA?
+Can this estimate weighted high-school GPA?

 Can I enter numeric grade points instead of letters?